 Also, if you hear it referred to as the Freedom Tower, that’s because that was the original name.

 The building has 71 elevators that can travel up to 23 mph, allowing you to travel from the ground floor to the 102nd floor in 60 seconds.

 While there are other places in NYC to get great views, this one stands out because it is higher up and provides a more comprehensive view.

 The observation platform is appropriately named Skydeck because you will be entirely surrounded by sky.

-Here are some tips for visiting One World Observatory that will make it more enjoyable.
+Here are some helpful One World Observatory tips to make your visit more enjoyable and hassle-free.

 You can go a step further by buying skip-all-lines tickets.
 As evident from its name, this ticket lets you leverage priority lanes for security, the elevator and the exit.

 A Digital Skyline Guided tour also is included in this ticket.

 When purchasing Observatory tickets, select a clear day.